Enscape Best Practices for Using Executables for Presentations

 What you do want is to offer your client an effortless, yet unforgettable experience, which allows them to focus on the details that are important to them.
 This is just what Enscape’s standalone export (executable) offers: complexity without complication.

-It couldn’t be easier to export a standalone model of your Enscape simulation.
+It couldn’t be easier to export an Enscape standalone model of your simulation.
 It takes just two clicks: one to start Enscape, and one to export the model.
 All of the fine-tuned settings you had active prior to exporting will be included in the standalone.
 After this, the possibilities are endless.
 You can keep the file for your own records, or send it to a client for evaluation.

 How to export a standalone file in the Enscape menu